IMQS/auth/readme.md

 You should now have `bin/imqsauth.exe`

+## Testing
+Look inside imqs-build.rb to see the various tests that are run by the CI system.

+## Running
-To run it and create a local postgres database, do
+To run imqsauth and create a local postgres database, do

 	bin\imqsauth -c example-local.conf createdb

 You will need to have the appropriate postgres login setup on your database.
 See the `example-local.conf` file for those details.

-Next, reset the authorization group 'admin'
+Next, reset the authorization groups 'admin' and 'enabled'

 	bin\imqsauth -c example-local.conf resetauthgroups

-Create a user called 'admin'
+Create a user called 'root'

-	TODO......
+	bin\imqsauth -c example-local.conf createuser root PASSWORD

+Grant the 'root' user 'admin' and 'enabled' rights

+	bin\imqsauth -c example-local.conf permgroupadd root admin
+	bin\imqsauth -c example-local.conf permgroupadd root enabled

+To create a regular user,

 ## Updating the git dependencies
 All git-based dependencies use the regular git sub-module mechanism, so for example